-The LES Section is the primary monitor and coordinator of grants programs for local law enforcement agencies.
+As part of the agency reorganization the responsibilities of this section have been divided between the Office of Training and Programs, Office of Regulatory affairs, and Grants Administration.
+The agency continues to be the primary monitor and coordinator of grants programs for local law enforcement agencies.
 We provide the same service to the Virginia State Police and other state level law enforcement agencies.
 Law Enforcement Services currently distributes Byrne/JAG funding, LETPP funding, State SRO Incentive Grant funding, and Community Policing funding.

-The section administers grant-funded programs for law enforcement at the state level.
-For example, bias-based policing research and training.
+The agency administers grant-funded programs for law enforcement at the state level.
+Programs are funded primarily through the federal JAG/Byrne grant program.

-Law Enforcement Services manages a variety of crime prevention programs and services, including the Certified Crime Prevention Community program, the Private Crime Prevention Practitioner certification program, the Crime Prevention Specialist certification program, the McGruff House program, Triad, and SHOCAP.
+The agency continues to manage a variety of crime prevention programs and services, including the Certified Crime Prevention Community program, the Private Crime Prevention Practitioner certification program, the Crime Prevention Specialist certification program, the McGruff House program, Triad, and SHOCAP.

-The section provides training in CPTED, crime and intelligence analysis, neighborhood watch, women's self-defense, identity theft, fraud, Triad, and homeland security.
+The agency also provides provides training opportunities in CPTED, crime and intelligence analysis, neighborhood watch, identity theft, fraud, Triad, school and campus safety, and homeland security.